 Working on our yard has been a top priority around here.
 I’m trying to get the major projects out of the way before it gets too hot.
 This wheelbarrow planter is a cute idea I thought some of you might be interested in.

 We have a friend who is a landscaper and he was over helping us remove sand from a pool we took out last year.
 I mentioned I wanted to make our old wheelbarrow into a planter and he gave me this idea for incorporating it into the landscape.
+This is a brilliant idea if you’re looking for large garden planters.
+Chances are you can find an old wheelbarrow around somewhere for less than a giant planter would cost.

 Because the wheelbarrow is old, it had rusted through in some spots.
 That concerned me because turning this into a flower planter would mean it would be getting excessive watering, and possible rot out completely.
 I had seen a paint advertised last year that stops rust, so I decided to paint the inside of the wheelbarrow with that first to help guard against the watering.